JakobPoncelet/FHVAE_TF2/README.md

 ## Model
 It is possible to use the LSTM model of the paper, or use a Transformer for the encoder (still quite experimental, results not convincing yet).
 Regularizations have been added to Z1 and to Z2, with a cross-entropy loss based on classification into labels.
 For now, sequence factors like gender, region and speaker recognition are added on Z2, and segmentspecific time-aligned labels ('talabs') like phones and phoneclass recognition are added on Z1.
-Wav-files without labels are also allowed.
+Wav-files without labels are also allowed (for training with unsupervised data).

 ## Supported datasets
 The TIMIT database can be fully replicated using the example script.